 Beta (β) hemolytic species of Streptococcus bacteria

 These groups are based on serotypes (that is, the specific type of carbohydrate(s) contained in the bacterial cell wall).

 Streptolysin O interacts with cholesterol in the cell membrane; it is oxygen-sensitive, which means it degrades in the presence of oxygen.

-Streptolysin S is oxygen-stable; it affects leukocytes & lymphocytes (types of white blood cells), and thus hinders clearance of the infection.
+Streptolysin S is oxygen-stable; it attacks leukocytes & lymphocytes (types of white blood cells), and thus hinders clearance of the infection.

 Most group A streptococcal species [GAS], produce streptolysins O and S.